Danny Vitale: Cleveland Browns

 Vitale was signed off the Buccaneers' practice squad by the Cleveland Browns on October 14, 2016.

-On September 1, 2018, Vitale suffered a calf injury and was placed on injured reserve.
-He was released on October 12, 2018.
+On September 1, 2018, Vitale suffered a calf injury and was placed on injured list.
+He was released by the Browns on October 12.

 Green Bay Packers

 Vitale was signed to the Green Bay Packers practice squad on October 22, 2018.
-He was promoted to the active roster on December 1, 2018.
-He appeared in five games in the 2018 season.
+He was promoted to the active roster on December 1.
+Vitale appeared in five games for the team during the season.

 In the 2019 season, Vitale saw some increased usage in the receiving game with seven receptions for 97 yards.
 He started in four of the 15 games he appeared in.

 New England Patriots

 On March 21, 2020, Vitale signed a one-year contract with the New England Patriots.
-On July 28, 2020, Vitale announced he was opting out of the 2020 season due to the COVID-19 pandemic.
+On July 28, Vitale announced he was opting out of the 2020 season due to the COVID-19 pandemic.
 He was released after the season on May 27, 2021.

 On June 6, 2021, Vitale announced his retirement from professional football.